Are You Overeating And Not Realizing It

 4. Confusing Hunger for Habit

 Eating throughout the day can become casual and habitual.
 A handful of nuts here, little pastry there, it adds up.
 It could be that you are simply thirsty and are looking for a change of taste or thing to do.
 Try taking a couple of deep breaths, and drinking water or making yourself a cinnamon tea latte.
 It will help calm you and give you the power to control how and what you eat.
 I just discovered the best cinnamon tea.
-You can order some here and save 15% when you use code ILANA at checkout.

 When there are no groceries and prepared veggies around, it’s easy to raid the pantry for snacks or order in too much food.
 Keep your refrigerator stocked with easy to grab proteins like Greek Yogurts, Turkey slices, and lots of snackable veggies.
 Keep your pantry empty of low-fiber foods like pretzels, chips, crackers, and sweets.
 In no time, you’ll be feeling fuller and no longer overeating.